Seasons Change, So Should Your Ayurveda Routine

 Kids’ Seasonal Cold Cough

 Respiratory infections in kids can be tackled easily with Ayurvedic medicines without the help of steroidal tablets, steroidal inhalers and toxic mucolytic medicines.
 One such mild medicine is Rajanyadi Churnam.
 Rajani = Turmeric This medicine has turmeric as its main ingredient.
-Other major ingredients are pinewood and deodar which have antiseptic properties.
+Other major ingredients, in addition, are pinewood and deodar, which, notably, have antiseptic properties.
 The brihati roots in it relieves chest congestion.
 Uses Helps relieve initial stages of cold and cough in kids, without letting it progress into wheezing and lung infection.
 Brings down fever.
 Also relieves colicky pain and diarrhea in babies.
 How to consume?
 1-3 grams can be mixed with honey or ghee and consumed after food once or twice daily.
 The dosage depends on the age of the baby.
 Consult a doctor for correct dosage and frequency.
 Doctor Rekha is a 4th generation Ayurvedic Medicine Doctor (BAMS) living in between Dubai and India who has patients from around the globe who believes that the wisdom of Ayurveda can help everyone lead a happy, heathy and disease-free life.
 If your kids are suffering from any health issues, you can take our Child Care Program.
 You can also join our other Health Programs for mind and body detox.
-And If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
+You can also visit us at our hospital.
 You can also follow me on Instagram.